What is included and excluded from remuneration?

 - When a partner makes a cash withdrawal of money received as an allowance

 - Payments to a portable long service leave scheme and payments to the Redundancy Payments Central Fund

 - Government funded parental leave payments, passed on to workers by employers acting as agents of the Government

 - Goods and Services Tax (GST) paid or payable in relation to payments to contractors is not considered rateable remuneration

 - Termination payments (for example, payments in lieu of notice, accrued holiday pay, long service leave or severance pay) made to a worker on cessation of employment – note: if the person resigns and works their 'notice' period, the payment for this period is not exempt remuneration.

 Motor vehicle allowance

-After you've calculated this as a dollar amount, subtract it from the amount of allowance paid to the worker.
-If there is a remainder it's considered to be rateable remuneration and should be included in salaries and wages.
+After you've calculated the exemption as a dollar amount, subtract it from the amount of allowance paid to the worker.
+If the allowance paid to the worker is greater than the exemption amount, the difference between those amounts is considered to be rateable remuneration and should be included in salaries and wages.